LEICA M typ 240

 LEICA cameras are incomparable.
 They are the best, so how can I compare?

-The A7 focuses much faster with manual lenses than the silly focus aids of the M typ 240, but the A7's images aren't as sharp with the same lenses.
+The Sony A7 isn't as good as the Fuji, but it does focus much faster with manual LEICA lenses than the silly focus aids of the M typ 240.
+Sadly, the A7's images aren't as sharp as the M240 with the same LEICA lenses.

 The iPhone 5S shoots faster, has a wider dynamic range and has better colors and auto white balance than the M typ 240.